cozy/cozy-docs/src/documents/hack/getting-started/learn-single-page-app-way.html.md

 * Using an application Assembler, [Brunch](http://brunch.io/) to make your life even easier
 * Building a Single Page App!

+### Source code
+The source code of this tutorial can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/spa-final).

 ### Get ready

 First, install Brunch: